 Build a plan

-Whether your goal is to get in shape, run a marathon or set a PR in your next triathlon, Garmin Connect has an off-the-shelf training plan to guide you.
+Whether your goal is to get in shape, run a marathon or set a PB in your next triathlon, Garmin Connect has an off-the-shelf training plan to guide you.

 Each plan features tested workouts and expert advice from the top coaches; with options that take into account target times, how many days a week you're able to train and how long you've got to achieve your goal.

 Essential reading: The lowdown on running with power

 If your Garmin watch has heart rate smarts, we recommend choosing a plan that uses heart rate training.
 It's a great way to train in a way that's more tailored to you even though you're working with a one-size-fits-all training plan.